Kogan, Daniel (1968 ~ )

 When Daniel returned to Vancouver from Okinawa and finished his university studies he began teaching Onaga sensei's karate at his own Shibu dojo, first in Coquitlam, then in Vancouver at a private dojo shared with Nikolas Kontogiannis Sifu, then later at the Kitsilano Dojo inaugurated in 1996.
 After moving to the Seattle, WA metropolitan area in 2001, for career reasons, he opened a dojo in Issaquah WA which has since moved to Sammamish WA.
 The purpose built private dojo at Pine Lake, Sammamish WA was opened in 2011, just in time to celebrate the 20th year of Daniel's branch of the Onaga Karate Dojo.

 Daniel has had the pleasure, honor and responsibility of being: the first Uchi-deshi at the Onaga dojo; the student who introduced Onaga sensei's karate to North America; and, the first student to use both the Shinjinbukan and Kokusai Shinjinbukan names.
-Daniel is the only non-Okinawan to have received a sixth dan (roku-dan) from Onaga sensei; he is a Shibu-cho (branch director) and is the International Director of the Kokusai Shinjinbukan.
+Daniel was the second student ever, and the first non-Okinawan, to receive the grade of sixth dan (roku-dan) from Onaga sensei (2011); and the first ever to receive a "Renshi" instructor title.
+Ten years later Daniel now has the distinction of being the only student to have received a seventh dan (nan-dan) and "Kyoshi" master instructor's license (Dec.
+2021).
+Daniel is a Shibu-cho (branch director) and the International Director of the Kokusai Shinjinbukan.

-In the years that have followed his time spent as an Uchi-deshi at the Onaga Karate Dojo, each year Daniel has either travelled back to Okinawa or Onaga sensei has visited Daniel's branch dojo for what has become an annual Gasshuku.
+In the years that have followed his time spent as an Uchi-deshi at the Onaga Karate Dojo, Daniel has continued to travel back to Okinawa regularly and Onaga sensei has visited Daniel's branch dojo for what has become an annual Gasshuku over 25 years.